dmitrii-fediuk-ai/o/_Generic/_Primary/L.md

 ## Meaning
 `A` is a (or a combination of):
 - ⟨ Ⱳ Proposition ⟩
-- ⟨ «statement» in the context of ⟨ Ⱳ Proposition ⟩⟩
+- ⟨ Ⱳ Proposition∷statement ⟩
 - ⟨ Ⱳ Claim_(philosophy) ⟩

 # 7.